 They flow and capture enough demographic”.

-We know the sector has wisdom.
-And as peak bodies for multiculturalism in each State and Territory, we believe it is essential that this wisdom is gathered, recognised, celebrated, and built upon.
+We know the sector has wisdom, and as a partnership of all State and Territory Ethnic and Multicultural Communities' Councils across Australia, we believe it is essential that this wisdom is gathered, recognised, celebrated, and built upon.

 About Speak My Language